General Soldering Tips from H&N Electronics

 Supersafe™ and all of our fluxes start this cleaning action as soon as they are applied, thus making soldering easier.
 We recommend you use plain warm water to remove excess flux on circuit boards and other items if excess flux remains.

 For soldering Model RR rail and other general soldering, as long as an excess amount is not applied and joint is heated properly, flux will be neutralized and need not be washed off.
 We are confident you will find soldering much easier if you use Supersafe™ Flux, and keep your iron tip tinned with Lead Free Tip Tinner.
+Help in choosing correct flux for the metal you are soldering.

 Note on Spec Sheets: These sheet for the most part are written for industrial use, but are very informative about how anyone also can use the flux, temperature range metals etc. The note on Shelf life is there because it is required by the government for work on Aircraft, electronics, cables and others.
 For general use all our fluxes last years beyond the noted shelf life.